sindhurani29/git-started-windows/README.md

 A repository is a place to store content.
 This project is kept in a public repository at <https://github.com/denisecase/git-started-windows>.

-Repositories may also be private - visible only to yourself or to a team.
+Repositories may also be private - visible only to your

 ## Cloud Storage Providers